 The Benefits of Mediation

 Even if a case does not settle quickly, it will likely go to mediation.
 Parties are often skeptical that mediation can work, but the results of having a neutral third party help negotiate a settlement can have remarkable results.
 Mediators are often attorneys or retired judges who have training and certification in aiding parties to resolve disputes.
 So what is mediation?
 The parties and their attorneys meet in a neutral place, often the offices of the mediator.
 Initially, the parties and their attorneys assemble together with the mediator in a conference room, and the attorneys give their summaries of the case and the parties’ respective positions.
-If you have a personal injury case, this is where an experienced, local attorney will be of great value.
+If you have a personal injury case, this is where an experienced, local attorney such as Zaid Law will be of great value.
 By hiring a Houston personal injury attorney, your position will be stronger in mediation because you will have counsel who knows the law and how to negotiate the best settlement for you.

 After the initial presentations, the parties are taken into private rooms;and the mediator splits time discussing the case and potential solutions with each party privately.
 Because mediators sign confidentiality agreements and cannot be forced to testify in court about what the parties divulge, it allows the parties to freely share their concerns and desires with the mediator.
 Importantly, mediation allows the parties to control the result of the case, something that cannot be said about going to trial.